anvaka/common-words/README.md

 ![quad tree artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-split.gif)

 The `largest quad` approach can also miss opportunities.
-What if there is no single quad large enough to fit a new rectangle, but, if united with neighbouring quads a fit can be found?
+What if there is no single quad large enough to fit a new rectangle, but, if united with neighboring quads a fit can be found?

 Indeed, uniting quads helps to find spots for new words, as well as removes visual